Manor of the Plains employee tests COVID-19 positive

-An essential health care worker at Manor of the Plains tested positive for COVID-19.
-The employee is in isolation and quarantined at home.
+A second essential health care worker at Manor of the Plains has tested positive for COVID-19.
+The employee last worked on Saturday, May 16.

-“Our top priority is the safety of our residents and staff members,” said Jeanne Gerstenkorn, PMMA’s infection preventionist and vice president for health and wellness, “We were notified by the Ford County Health Department on Thursday that a staff member has tested positive for COVID-19.
-This person last worked on April 26.”
+“Our top priority continues to be the safety of our residents and staff members,” said Jeanne Gerstenkorn, PMMA’s infection preventionist and vice president for health and wellness.
+“We will follow the recommendations of the Ford County Health Department and KDHE.”

-We will continue to follow KDHE and Centers for Disease Control and Prevention (CDC) guidelines to monitor residents in health care and other staff members for any signs or symptoms of respiratory illness and signs of COVID-19.
-In the meantime, the Ford County Health Department and Kansas Department of Health and Environment have advised Manor of the Plains to monitor residents and staff for signs or symptoms of respiratory illness and signs of COVID-19.
+We will continue to follow KDHE, Ford County Health Department, Centers for Medicare and Medicaid Services (CMS) and Centers for Disease Control and Prevention (CDC) guidelines to monitor residents in health care and other employees for any signs or symptoms of respiratory illness and signs of COVID-19.

 Families have been called to alert them to the potential exposure, and all state and county mandatory required reporting agencies have been notified.
 The community will follow any additional guidance from the Ford County Health Department, KDHE and the CDC.

-Staff members are following CDC guidelines and best practices as these are continually updated.
-The community regularly reinforces with all staff that an employee should not report to work if he or she is experiencing symptoms of a respiratory illness or are not feeling well.
+Employees are following CDC guidelines and best practices as these are continually updated.
+The community regularly reinforces with all employees that an employee should not report to work if he or she is experiencing symptoms of a respiratory illness or is not feeling well.

-For more information about Manor of the Plains’s response, go to PMMA’s (Presbyterian Manors of Mid-America’s) website.
+For more information about Manor of the Plains’ response, go to PMMA’s (Presbyterian Manors of Mid-America’s) website, presbyterianmanors.org/media-room.